About Thyroid Eye Disease

 One of the most common features of thyroid eye disease is eyelid retraction.
 This means that the upper, lower or both eyelids can become too open, leading to eye irritation from dryness and difficulty keeping their eyes closed when they sleep. in addition to that, people suffering from eyelid retraction often appear like they are staring or surprised.

-The two techniques Dr. Prasad often uses in thyroid eye treatment are as follows:
+The two techniques that Oculoplastic surgeon Dr. Amiya Prasad often uses in thyroid eye treatment are as follows:

 Eyelid Retraction Repair Surgery

 Eyelid retraction repair surgery can be performed to improve the appearance of the eyes, as well as improve the function of the eyelids.
 The more retracted the eyelid is, the more complex the procedure typically is.
 Eyelid surgery is usually done after the inflammatory stage of thyroid eye disease has resolved, which allows Dr. Prasad to perform the surgery in a more predictable manner.